 Even the lunar nodes, an important element of ancient astronomy, could be represented by a pair of dragons, snakes, or other dual animals that usually adorn the thrones.
 The seated person, therefore, represents the union of the Moon (mind) Sun (soul), and the Earth (body).
 In this way, he is the true ruler of earth and sky, a manifestation of the cosmic order.

 The royal (and priestly) regalia goes back to the dawn of human civilization.
 Its symbolism speaks volumes about the first leaders of our race.
 They were seers, astronomers, and masters of time and destiny.
 Like cape-wearing superman, they were more than human – enlightened beings.
-But as it usually happens, this golden age had to end.
-The greed and corruption took over the wheel, and only the symbolism remained.
+Unfortunately, this golden age had to end.
+The greed and corruption took over, and only the symbolism remained.

 Centuries ago, astrology yielded ground to modern science, yet the leaders of Western civilization retained their ties to it.
 While they may have discarded the overt use of mantles, with the exception of the Pope, the same symbols persist in more discreet forms.

 The manufactured halos resembling those of saints, frequently observed behind the visages of politicians on our television screens, crafted through adept photographic manipulation, serve as a noteworthy illustration.
 However, the astronomical symbolism runs far more profound.
 It permeates the very fabric of logos, sculptures, and architecture employed by the globe’s most significant organizations.

 In essence, these archetypes continue to influence our subconscious psyche, akin to how they captivated the minds of our forebears millennia ago.
 The lingering question pertains to whether our modern elite genuinely seeks to comprehend the meanings encapsulated by these symbols or if their focus primarily revolves around the materialistic aspects of global control.